elbasri/-HTMLForBeginners_GoldConverter/README.md

 https://www.youtube.com/watch?v=a6bKSrU-ayQ

-Dump of an arabic tutorial about learning Javascript/Html/Css
+Dump of an arabic tutorial about learning Javascript/Html/Css, video youtube at:

 https://www.youtube.com/watch?v=a6bKSrU-ayQ